vitorsavian/warsong-repo/README.md

 Go -> First project with characters and the game server

-Rust -> CLI and stuff to handle Monsters
+Rust -> CLI and auth

-Zig -> CLI and maybe a server to handle weapons and itens

 C++ and also a little bit of C -> Game client and inventory stuff, also a CLI, maybe a server to handle spells and feats